-Vasectomy Montreal doctors are leaders in No-Scalpel No-Needle vasectomy.
-Our surgical team has world-class training and support, and we are proud to operate at the highest standard of surgical excellence.
-Register online for your vasectomy procedure, or contact us for a consultation today.
+Doctor Elroy Shuker and our surgical team has world-class training and support, and we are proud to operate at the highest standard of surgical excellence.

-At the Vasectomy Montreal clinic, our doctors use the “No Scalpel Vasectomy” technique where instead of making two incisions using a scalpel, the doctor makes one tiny puncture and grasps the tubes with special instruments.
+At the Vasectomy Montreal clinic, our doctors use the “No Scalpel Vasectomy” technique where instead of making two incisions using a scalpel, the doctor makes one tiny opening and grasps the tubes with specialized instruments.

-No-scalpel vasectomies at the Vasectomy Montreal clinic provide a safe, simple and virtually painless alternative, with faster recovery time compared to conventional vasectomies.
+No-scalpel vasectomies at the Vasectomy Montreal clinic provide a safe, simple and virtually painless alternative, with faster recovery time and lower complication rates compared to conventional vasectomies.

 This elegant technique doesn’t use needles or scalpels.
-Only a tiny puncture is required, rather than incisions, with no sutures.
-The small opening is often closed by the following day.
+Only a tiny opening is required, rather than incisions, with no sutures.
+The small opening is often healed and closed on its own by the following day.

 The no-scalpel technique differs from conventional procedure in the way in which the vas deferens is located, rather than how it is blocked.
 Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort.